Marlon Jackson: The Jackson 5

-Marlon and his brothers first signed as the Jackson 5 with Gordon Keith of Steeltown Records in November 1967, and their first single "Big Boy", was released on January 31, 1968.
+Jackson and his brothers first signed as the Jackson 5 with Gordon Keith of Steeltown Records in November 1967, and their first single "Big Boy", was released on January 31, 1968.
 After the group recorded three more songs with the Steeltown label (on two records) they were signed with Berry Gordy of Motown Records in 1969.
 Not feeling that they were being paid fair royalties by Motown Records for their success as well as their desire for creative control, the Jackson 5 decided to leave the label and sign with Epic Records in 1975.
-Jermaine split from the Jackson Five to start a solo career at Motown, and was replaced by his brother Randy Jackson.
+Jermaine split from the Jackson Five to start a solo career at Motown, and was replaced by his brother Randy.
 Unbeknownst to the group, Gordy had trademarked the name The Jackson Five and did not allow the group to continue using the name when they left the label.
 Once signed with Epic, the group became known simply as The Jacksons.
 In 1983, Gordy asked the group to perform at the Motown 25: Yesterday, Today, Forever television special.
 In 1997, he was inducted into the Rock and Roll Hall of Fame in 1997 with his brothers.
-In 2001, he reunited with his brothers to perform for the Michael Jackson 30th Anniversary Special.
+In 2001, he reunited with his brothers to perform for the Michael Jackson: 30th Anniversary Celebration.
+Jackson was voiced by Edmund Sylvers in the 1971-1972 animated series Jackson 5ive and was portrayed by Marcus Maurice, Jacen Wilkerson and Floyd Myers Jr. in the 1992 miniseries The Jacksons: An American Dream and by Tre Horton and Jaylen Lyndon Hunter in the 2026 film Michael.

 Solo career

-Like Michael and Jermaine, Marlon began a solo career, releasing the album Baby Tonight in 1987.
-Despite Baby Tonight reaching No. 22 on the Top R&B Albums chart in the United States, Marlon has not released another album since then.
+Like Michael and Jermaine, Jackson began a solo career, releasing the album Baby Tonight in 1987.
+Despite Baby Tonight reaching No. 22 on the Top R&B Albums chart in the United States, Jackson has not released another album since then.